Last Updated: March 26, 2026

 The payara is one of the most visually spectacular freshwater fish in the world, and I understand the appeal.
 Those fangs, that predatory intensity, the raw power of the fish.
 But keeping a payara successfully requires a level of commitment, space, and resources that puts it firmly in the realm of dedicated monster fish keepers with custom setups.
 For the vast majority of aquarists, this is a fish better admired in public aquariums or nature documentaries than kept at home.

-If you do have the means and dedication to provide what this fish needs, it can be one of the most rewarding predatory fish to keep.
+If you do have the means and dedication to provide what this fish needs, it is one of the most rewarding predatory fish to keep.
 Just go in with your eyes open, your tank oversized, and your filtration overkill.

 For more on tetras and characins of all sizes, visit our complete tetras guide.